 Why don't you produce organically-certified trees?

-- We find that most (not all) customers asking for organic trees actually mean un-treated trees - which as we have described above is not the same thing at all.
+- We find that most (not all) customers asking for organic trees actually mean un-treated trees.

 - Our nursery regime allows us to supply large strong healthy trees which should get off to a good start when transplanted to the customer's garden or orchard.